canidlogic/bitsy/doc/DeltaEncoding.md

     Delta sequence:
     3, 46, 31, 57, 37, 35, 35, 21, 39, 4, 44

-The delta sequence can then be encoded into a sequence of case-insensitive ASCII alphanumeric characters by using the method described in `FlexDelta.md`.
-Using that procedure on the example delta sequence generated above results in the following:

-    Original string:
-    the1quick3brown2fox7jumps6over5
-    a4lazy8dog987

-    Invariant string:
-    thequickbrownfoxjumpsoveralazydog

-    Specials encoded as deltas:
-    adbka5bvbba9a9avb3aebi

 Deriving an oplist from a delta sequence uses a similar procedure, with the same initial state:

     Current coordinate state is (c_p, c_n)